SWAPS IN THE BATHROOM

 Shampoo/Conditioner to either a refill or a bar

 Shampoo and Conditioner bars really seem to be a Marmite experience and having to try several can get expensive.
-Instead, you could fill up an empty bottles at the plastic free shop Nada in Leicester or Elf Foods in Loughborough.
+Instead, you could fill up an empty bottles at the plastic free shop Nada in Leicester or the Cleaning Cabinet in Loughborough.
 They buy in bulk and you decant it into your own bottle.
 Just work out the price before you pump - some can work out a lot more expensive.

 Bubble bath to unpackaged bath bombs